YousefED/nostr-crdt/README.md

 const ydoc = new Y.Doc();

-// Send a first event using Nostr to create a new "room" const roomId = await createNostrCRDTRoom(doc, nostrClient, key, "demo");
+// Send a first event using Nostr to create a new "room"
+// (not necessary when joining an existing room) const roomId = await createNostrCRDTRoom(doc, nostrClient, key, "demo");

-// Create a new Y.Doc and connect the NostrProvider const nostrProprovidervider = new NostrProvider( doc, client,
+// Create and connect the NostrProvider to the Y.Doc const nostrProprovidervider = new NostrProvider( doc, client,